aasmal97/RepoSync/README.md

 This Github Action allows a repo to push/merge changes to a another branch in a remote or same repository

 ## How this action works
-1. The github action first checks out the branch that triggered this workflow to run, and pulls all current files.
+1. The github action first removes all local files.
+This prevents any collisions that may arise from have two seperate repos in the same directory
-2. Then it parses the provided github url for the remote repository.
+2. Then parses the provided targeted github url for the remote repository, and adds in the personal access token to the repo url.
-3. Finally, it performs a git commit on the target branch, using the most recent git commit message from the source branch.
+3. After, it adds the source and target repos as their own remote nodes, clones the target repo, and performs a git merge, merging the target branch with the source branch
+4. We restore the local files removed, by pulling from the branch that triggered the workflow
 ## How to Use:
 Below is an example of the minimum appropriate configuration
 ```